ga-wdi-boston/git-basics-assessment/diagnostic.md

 6.Once `diagnostic.md` is staged, we have to make a commit by `git commit`.
 What are the two formatting items you **need** to make up your commit message?

-You should have a short header line descrition, then a blank line, then a detailed descrition that is of arbitaty length (as detailed as needed).
+You should have a short header line description, then a blank line, then a detailed description that is of arbitrary length (as detailed as needed).

-Alternatively you could use: git commit -m"short message" format which might be sufficient depending upoon the circumstances
+Alternatively you could use: git commit -m"short message" format which might be sufficient depending upon the circumstances